HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/portal_admin_tools/portal_user_interface/managing_pages/editing_page_layout/custom_layout_editor.md

 Make these changes to every profile in the theme for the pages based on that theme to have access to the **Customizable Layout**.

-Also, add the following line to the the XMLAccess deployment file for a custom theme:
+Also, add the following line to the XMLAccess deployment file for a custom theme:

 ```
 <parameter name="ibm.portal.shelf.layout.json.layoutEditor" type="string" update="set"><![CDATA[dav:fs-type1/system/layouts.json]]></parameter>